 The development and maintenance of a Metering Asset Management Plan;

-The support of the audit process of metering installations and centralised review process undertaken by AEMO
+The support of the audit process of metering installations and centralised review process undertaken by AEMO;

+and

+The provision of remote and local access to the metering installation, services provided by the metering installation, and the energy data of the metering installation only to authorized parties under the rules.

-Even though a Metering Provider may perform certain obligations on behalf of the responsible person, the responsible person has overall responsibility for the metering installation.
+Even though a Metering Provider may perform certain obligations on behalf of the metering coordinator, the metering coordinator has overall responsibility for the metering installation.